 The Coalition’s Steering Committee meets weekly in Washington to set its agenda and plan its political strategy.
 For more about the Coalition’s organizer and leader visit George Hacker of CSPI

 Candy Lightner created Mothers Against Drunk Driving in 1980.
 Her goal was to reduce drunk driving and the death and injury that it can cause.
 Over time, temperance forces have gained control of MADD.
 As a result, it has largely become anti-alcohol rather than anti-drunk driving.

 Candy Lightner says “it has become far more neo-prohibitionist than I ever wanted or envisioned.”
 She explains “I didn’t start MADD to deal with alcohol.
 I started MADD to deal with the issue of drunk driving.”
 More about MADD is at Mothers Against Drunk Driving: A Crash Course in MADD

 Office of Alcohol and other Drug Abuse

 The American Medical Association (AMA) first passed a resolution supporting alcohol abstinence even before National Prohibition began in 1920.
-It continues to support it to this day.
+It continues to support temperance to this day.

-Moderate drinking causes better health and longer life than either abstaining or abusing alcohol.
+Moderate drinking causes better health and longer life.
+That’s compared to either abstaining or abusing alcohol.
 Yet the AMA remains a temperance group.
 This may be because so many doctors see the results of alcohol abuse.
 But the vast majority of people drink in moderation that benefits their health.